-Fiat Chrysler plunges to loss, scraps outlook on virus crisis
+Fiat Chrysler plunges to loss, but no change to PSA deal

 “We continue to assess all funding options,” FCA said.

-Reporting by Giulio Piovaccari, additional reporting by Stephen Jewkes, editing by Mark Potter
+Reporting by Giulio Piovaccari, additional reporting by Stephen Jewkes and Paul Lienert, editing by Mark Potter